cure53/DOMPurify/README.md

 const clean = DOMPurify.sanitize(dirty));
 ```

-(Strictly speaking, DOMPurify creates a document without a browsing context and you can replace it with `const window = jsdom.jsdom().defaultView;`, however, the longer case protects against accidental bugs in jsdom or DOMPurify)
+Strictly speaking, DOMPurify creates a document without a browsing context and you can replace it with `const window = jsdom.jsdom().defaultView;`, however, the longer case protects against accidental bugs in jsdom or DOMPurify.

 ## Is there a demo?